Khazul/roon-extension-deep-harmony-release/README.md

 Deep Harmony includes an emulator of a Roku TV device that serves purely as a control bridge between Harmony and the the Deep Harmony Roon extension.
 You will need to add the device to Harmony, then add it to your chosen activity and finally customise the buttons for the activity.

 The process for pairing remote devices with hubs depends on how many hubs + remote device you have setup.
 If you have only a single Harmony hub, then it is straight forward and the same as pairing any other device with Harmony.
-However, if you have multiple Harmony hubs then the process is a little more complex as it appears that if Harmony can see several new devices on WiFi, then it appears too be a matter of chance as to which one of those device it will detect and ask you to pair and there is no means to select the correct one.
+However, if you have multiple Harmony hubs then the process is a little more complex as it appears that if Harmony can see several new devices on WiFi, then it appears to be a matter of chance as to which one of those device it will detect and ask you to pair and there is no means to select the correct one.
 To deal with this scenario, this extension has a multi-hub pairing mode that will enable one remote device at a time to simplify pairing of the correct remote with the correct Harmony hub.

 #### Adding the Remote Devices to multiple hubs